benbarry/macos-automator-superposition/README.md

 Here is a video demonstration of the app: https://vimeo.com/858798755/ef81be0f23

-Made with macOS Automator, and judicious help from ChatGPT.
+Made with macOS Automator, and generous help from ChatGPT.